eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/class.md

 # #{page.title_md}

-A class is a stateful type that:
+A class is a stateful [type declaration](../type-declaration) that:

 - may hold references to other objects,
 - may define initialization logic and initialization parameters, and